vasconceloscezar/in8_shop_api/readme.md

 Also, from each provider, we are adding an suffix to each ID, to know where this product came from.
 So for an product of a BR provider, the ID goes from `23` to `23-BR`.

+### Filtering and Paginating

+We are retrieving all data at once, and it's better to paginate them at server side.

+The consumer just need to provide the `limit` and `page` and we'll do the rest.

+Also, filtering is enabled, just provide `id`, `name` or `description` as strings, and the values are filtered.

 ## Project Dependencies <a name="project-dependencies"></a>